3. Configure Tudat Libraries¶

 Open, after selecting the CMakeLists.txt file.

 Please note that you can safely ignore any git-related errors/warnings that Qt Creator throws.
-Example: Cannot run “git rev-parse –git-dir” in “C:UsersMetudatBundle”.
+Example: Cannot run “git rev-parse –git-dir” in “C:tudatBundle”.

-General messagesbox at the bottom of your screen, that will look something like:
+General messagesbox at the bottom of your screen, that will look something similar to:

 -- The C compiler identification is GNU 4.8.4 -- The CXX compiler identification is GNU 4.8.4 -- Check for working C compiler: /usr/bin/cc -- Check for working C compiler: /usr/bin/cc -- works -- Detecting C compiler ABI info -- Detecting C compiler ABI info - done -- Detecting C compile features -- Detecting C compile features - done -- Check for working CXX compiler: /usr/bin/c++ -- Check for working CXX compiler: /usr/bin/c++ -- works -- Detecting CXX compiler ABI info -- Detecting CXX compiler ABI info - done -- Detecting CXX compile features -- Detecting CXX compile features - done -- /home/dominicdirkx/Software/tudatClean/tudatBundle/tudat/Tudat/External/CMake/ -- /home/dominicdirkx/Software/tudatClean/tudatBundle -- BOOST: Using gnu. -- Downloading boost 1.60.0 to /home/dominicdirkx/Software/tudatClean/build-tudatBundle-Desktop-Default -- [download 0% complete] -- ....... -- [download 100% complete] -- Extracting boost 1.60.0 to /home/dominicdirkx/Software/tudatClean/build-tudatBundle-Desktop-Default/boost_unzip -- Building b2 (bjam) -- ./bootstrap.sh;--with-toolset=gcc -- Build boost (note that this may take a while, please sit back) -- ./b2;link=static;threading=multi;runtime-link=shared;--build-dir=Build;stage;-d+2;--hash;--ignore-site-config;variant=release;cxxflags=-fPIC;cxxflags=-std=c++11;--layout=tagged;toolset=gcc;-sNO_BZIP2=1;--with-filesystem;--with-system;--with-thread;--with-regex;--with-date_time;--with-test -- Building CSpice from within TudatBundle. -- WARNING: building release version! -- JsonCpp Version: 1.6.5 -- Building NRLMSISE00 from within TudatBundle. -- WARNING: building release version! -- Building Tudat from within TudatBundle. -- Tudat Relative path (wrt to project): /tudat/Tudat -- WARNING: building release version! -- Using gnucxx compiler. -- Performing Test CXX_SUPPORTS_CXX11 -- Performing Test CXX_SUPPORTS_CXX11 - Success -- Found Eigen3: /usr/include/eigen3 (Required is at least version "2.91.0") -- Boost version: 1.60.0 -- Found the following Boost libraries: -- date_time -- system -- unit_test_framework -- filesystem -- regex -- SPICE disabled! -- NRLMSISE-00 disabled! -- Building SatellitePropagatorExamples from within TudatBundle. -- Relative path (wrt to project): /tudatExampleApplications/satellitePropagatorExamples/SatellitePropagatorExamples -- WARNING: building release version! -- Using gnucxx compiler. -- Boost version: 1.60.0 -- Found the following Boost libraries: -- thread -- date_time -- system -- unit_test_framework -- filesystem -- regex -- Found Tudat: /home/dominicdirkx/Software/tudatClean/tudatBundle/tudat/Tudat/..
 (Required is at least version "2.0") -- Building SpiceAndJSON from within TudatBundle. -- Relative path (wrt to project): /tudatExampleApplications/libraryExamples/SpiceAndJSON -- WARNING: building release version! -- Using gnucxx compiler. -- Boost version: 1.60.0 -- Found the following Boost libraries: -- thread -- date_time -- system -- unit_test_framework -- filesystem -- regex -- Relative path to Tudat found: /tudat/Tudat -- SPICE_LIBRARIES: cspice -- Found SPICE: /home/dominicdirkx/Software/tudatClean/tudatBundle/cspice/include/../.. -- JSONCPP_LIBRARIES: jsoncpp -- Found JSONCPP: /home/dominicdirkx/Software/tudatClean/tudatBundle/jsoncpp/include/json/../../include -- Building TemplateApplication from within TudatBundle. -- Relative path (wrt to project): /tudatExampleApplications/templateApplication/TemplateApplication -- WARNING: building release version! -- Using gnucxx compiler. -- Boost version: 1.60.0 -- Found the following Boost libraries: -- thread -- date_time -- system -- unit_test_framework -- filesystem -- regex -- Configuring done -- Generating done -- Build files have been written to: /home/dominicdirkx/Software/tudatClean/build-tudatBundle-Desktop-Default